anoopkcn/fuzzy.nvim/README.md

 ### `:FuzzyGrep [pattern] [rg options]`

-Search for patterns in files using ripgrep.
+Search for patterns in files using ripgrep (falls back to `grep -R` when rg is unavailable).

 **Examples:**
 ```vim